On Sunday’s, I’m a big fan of making BAB’s (Big-Ass Batches) to make it easier to feed yourself during a busy week.

 Remember that easy One-Pot Dinner of Cauliflower, Green Beans, and Tomato Sauce?

-Whelp, we’re turning them into a tasty, tomato-y frittata today.
+Whelp, we’re turning them into a tasty, tomato-y frittata today in less than 10 minutes!

 Recipe: Cauliflower, Green Beans, and Tomato Frittata